 The 19th Pub is another casual restaurant located in the Lodge.
 Here you will find the amazing moonshine drinks, be sure to hit happy hour for half price moonshine cocktails.
 Trust me you don’t want to miss trying one of these.
-Their were several dinner options that appealed to our family, ironically everyone but myself ordered their freshly ground burgers.
+There were several dining options that appealed to our family, ironically everyone but myself ordered their freshly ground burgers.
 I chose the shrimp and grits, which was flavorful and had a generous amount of shrimp on the plate.
 Don’t forget to start your meal with pig candy!
 Pig Candy is the sweetest bacon you will ever try with a small kick of cayenne.
 The cheese puffs were a big hit as well.
 If you have room for dessert, one order of the peanut butter pie will satisfy a family of 5.

 If you get hungry during the day while taking advantage of the outdoor activities, and you are near the activity center, drop into the Woodland Grill for a great selection of sandwich options.

 For the true dining experience, Elements is your foodie destination.
 Using as many local ingredients as possible, their menu could change weekly.
-I was told they forge for mushrooms in the summer as well as supply the restaurant from their own gardens.
-This is fine dining as its best.
+I was told they forage for mushrooms in the summer as well as supply the restaurant from their own gardens.
+This is fine dining at its best.
 The servers are extremely friendly and very helpful in describing the dishes and recommending something to satisfy your taste.
 I had deep fried quail and arctic char.
 Both wonderful dishes.

-9. S’MORES on Terrace: Even if you decide to eat at your mountain home, head up to the lodge after dinner, and ask for a s’mores kit.
+9. S’MORES on Terrace: Even if you decide to eat at your mountain home, head up to the lodge after dinner, and ask for an s’mores kit.
 Then head to the outdoor fire pit to roast your marshmallows and enjoy the starry filled nights.
 (During Inclement weather I was told you can also make them inside the great hall fireplace.)

 10. Afternoon Tea: Another great food freebie is Afternoon Tea.
-If you happen to be near the lodge from 3-4 pm each evening , head to the great room, and grab a cup of tea and a cookie for a mid afternoon break.
+If you happen to be near the lodge from 3-4 pm each evening , head to the great room, and grab a cup of tea and a cookie for a mid-afternoon break.

 For reference, here is the great room: